SixArm/unix-shell-script-kit/README.md

 ### Conflict

-Conflict: an item has a conflict e.g. edit collision, or merge error, etc.
+An item has a conflict e.g. edit collision, or merge error, etc.

 Akin to HTTP status code 409 Conflict.